drupol/master-thesis/resources/typst/ch4-table-conclusion.typ

     Complexity:

-    The process of making software reproducible can be complex, especially if it hasn't been setup from the beginning of the project.
+    The process of making software reproducible can be complex, especially if it has not been setup from the beginning of the project.
   ],
   table.hline(stroke: .5pt),
   [